odoo/odoo/doc/workflows.rst

 Transitions
 -----------

 Transitions provide the control structures to orchestrate a workflow.
+When an activity is completed, the workflow engine will try to get across transitions departing from the completed activity, towards the next activities.
 In their simplest form they just link activities from one to the others (as in the example above), and activities are processed as soon as the activities preceding them are completed.